shahmilav/pi-thon-calc/README.md

 Known Bugs:
 - if ```0``` is the starting digit of the number entered, a ```Syntax Error``` will be shown.
   - example: ```052+8``` will return a ```Syntax Error```.
+- if there is a syntax error caused in an expression that contains an x² or √, and the user deletes the error with _DEL_, then a different syntax will show.
+  - for 2², it will become 2** 2
+  - for √(9), it will be sqrt(9).